NifTK/NiftyNet/demos/BRATS17/README.md

     `TYPEindex_modality.nii.gz` format and crop with a bounding box to remove image background (voxels with intensity value zero).

-*[1] This implementation ranked the first (in terms of averaged averaged Dice score 0.90499) according to the online validation leaderboard of [BRATS challenge 2017](https://www.cbica.upenn.edu/BraTS17/lboardValidation.html).*
+*[1] This implementation ranked the first (in terms of averaged Dice score 0.90499) according to the online validation leaderboard of [BRATS challenge 2017](https://www.cbica.upenn.edu/BraTS17/lboardValidation.html).*

 ### Preparing data